palianah/mms-app/README.md

 ## Todo:
 * View issue in detail still not done (Comments should be loaded here...)
 * Fix bugs in caching
-* Get cahcing to work before the network requests fire.
+* Get caching to work before the network requests fire.
 * Offer the ability to change repo owner and name (actions and reducers exist but no time was available to allow this)
 * Test coverage is now 100% - there are still certain things to test